Lieder-Lab/liederDB/README.md

 >
 >Now you removed the row where AppleCount = 3 and AppleName = Red Fuji;
 >
->Where statement is not required, commend without where statement means clear all elements of the table.
+>The 'where statement' is not mandatory, commend without 'where statement' means clear all elements of the table.

 ____
 ## Remove an exsited table: